 Hit Up a Reykjavik Coffee Shop

-The locals in Reykjavik love their coffee.
+The locals love their coffee.
 The city has a vibrant coffee culture.
 Locals and tourists alike gather every morning to socialize, gossip, read the news…and drink a cup of coffee.

 The best coffee shop in Reykjavik is the famous Mokka Kaffi.
 Get here early to grab a seat with the locals.
 If you are looking for take away options, Kaffitar is also very popular.